RichardBKeck/DATA310-Project-2/README.md

   return DP, QQ, KS_Test, AD_Test
   ```
+The inputs variables are:
+  - model: The desired model (Ridge, Lasso, or ElasticNet)
+  - X: The X data (array)
+  - y: The y data (array)
+  - a_value: The alpha hyperparameter (float
+  - degrees: The **one** Polynomial Degree to test (integer)

+The output values are
+  - DP: A Distribution Plot
+  - QQ: A Quantile-Quantile Plot
+  - KS_Test: The Kolmogorov-Smirnov Test Results
+  - AD_Test: The Anderson-Darling Test Results

 When the function was called using the optimal conditions found in the section "Trial Two Results" it returned the following information:

 ### Distribution Plot
 ![image](https://user-images.githubusercontent.com/109169036/180069251-5d694a4e-1634-4280-ac1a-de81f080dd5f.png)